golemfactory/ya-perf/README.md

 | --running-time               | 1200        | Option to set time the instance run before the cluster is stopped (in seconds) |

 ### Filtering nodes
-You can either use any Providers in subnet (by default) or specify nodes for test.
-If order to filter nodes input Provider ID in `providers_list.json` file, i.e.
+You can use any Providers in the subnet (by default) or specify nodes to test.
+If order to filter nodes, enter Provider ID in `providers_list.json` file, i.e.
 ```json
 [